-Canon SL2 versus Nikon D3
+Canon SL2 vs Nikon D3

-The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Nikon D3 are two digital cameras that were officially introduced, respectively, in June 2017 and August 2007.
+The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Nikon D3 are two digital cameras that were announced, respectively, in June 2017 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (SL2) and a full frame (D3) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 12.1 MP.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 12.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3 is considerably larger (121 percent) than the Canon SL2.
 Moreover, the D3 is substantially heavier (187 percent) than the SL2.
 It is noteworthy in this context that the D3 is splash and dust-proof, while the SL2 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (SL2) and the Nikon Lens Catalog (D3).

 Concerning battery life, the SL2 gets 650 shots out of its LP-E17 battery, while the D3 can take 4300 images on a single charge of its EN-EL4a power pack.
 As can be seen in the images above, the D3 has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the SL2, there are third party battery grips available as optional accessories (see here on eBay).